-I remember the first time I saw the episode of the Barefoot Contessa on Food Network, when Ina Garten met with a chef from Nick and Toni’s.
+I remember the first time I saw the episode of the Barefoot Contessa on Food Network when Ina Garten met with a chef from Nick and Toni’s.
 I was literally drooling while they were preparing this awesome Penne Alla Vecchia Bettola.
 I knew that I had to make it one day.

 The idea of slow roasting tomatoes in the oven was just brilliant.
 Recently I saw this episode again and the light bulb lit up in my head – I need to make it with my own tomatoes from my very own garden.
 This recipe is a perfect Italian meal.
-It can serve as dinner, lunch, side dish to some light, grilled meats or vegetarian main dish.
+It can serve as dinner, lunch, side dish to some light, grilled meats or a vegetarian main dish.
 You name it!

 Oh yeah, I’ve been trying my hand at gardening.
 I’ve been “producing produce!”
 I am so proud of my gardens.
-I only have herbs, tomatoes and peppers; but it is such an amazing feeling to grow something from the scratch.
+I only have herbs, tomatoes, and peppers; but it is such an amazing feeling to grow something from the scratch.
 I’ve had so many tomatoes that I needed to come up with many creative ways to use them.
 Hence, this delicious pasta came to my mind.

 I used my fresh Roma Tomatoes, instead of canned tomatoes, and the result was simply outstanding.

 This Penne Alla Vecchia Bettola pasta dish is one of the most popular posts on my blog.
 I originally published it on September 16, 2015.
-Since then I received number of comments and questions that I would like to address.
+Since then I received a number of comments and questions that I would like to address.

 Below are Frequently Asked Questions and my answers to them.
 If you feel like I didn’t answer all of them please leave a comment.
-Also the tomatoes season is approaching here in New York so I feel like it is an appropriate time to bring this recipe back to live.
+Also, the tomatoes season is approaching here in New York so I feel like it is an appropriate time to bring this recipe back to live.
 I previously updated my other very popular post: Slow Cooker Turkey Breast with FAQs and it was well appreciated so I am hoping that this FAQ section will be also useful.

-After the FAQ section you will see a step by step guide on how to make this amazing Penne Alla Vecchia Bettola.
+After the FAQ section, you will see a step by step guide on how to make this amazing Penne Alla Vecchia Bettola.